In the Holne Churchyard, to

 Information: This cross stands at the head of the grave of the Revd.
 John Gill, Vicar of Holne, who died in 1917, aged 90.
 He was Vicar of the parish for 59 years, from 1858 to 1917.
 His wife and son are also buried at the same spot.

 The cross, which is octagonal in shape, is set up on a pedestal of three square boulders.
 The shaft and arms are unusual in that they have a rounded moulding running along the length of each convex angle.
+The letter 'C' has been inscribed into the centre of the cross head, but it is not known what this letter was intended to represent.
 It is thought that itís original site was at Play Cross, just to the South of the village.
 It is also possible that the original socket stone for this cross is the one that is now in use as a pedestal to the Holne War Memorial Cross.

 This is another cross that has, at some point, been used as a gatepost.
 This can be seen by the 3 hanger holes in the shaft, that have now been filled in.
 The other point to note is that the original arms have been knocked off and have been replaced with skilfully made and attached replacements.